Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 # You're All Set

-Thats everything.
-If you followed every step correctly, the pipeline works perfectly and your're a genius.
-If it does'nt, welcome to data engineering.
+That's everything.
+If you followed every step correctly, the pipeline works perfectly and you're a genius.
+If it doesn't, welcome to data engineering.

-A failed Livy session, a Merge that wont resolve, a stuck timestamp.
+A failed Livy session, a Merge that won't resolve, a stuck timestamp.
 These are not bugs, they are features of the learning experience.

 Debug it, fix it, and you'll understand the whole thing twice as well as someone who got it right the first time.
 Which is probably no one.